Messi can only leave Barca if his €700m release clause is met, La Liga confirm | Goal.com

-Messi can only leave Barca if €700m release clause is met, La Liga confirm
+Messi can only leave Barca if €700m release clause is met, La Liga confirms

 Lionel Messi can only leave Barcelona if his €700 million (£624m/$823m) release clause is met, La Liga confirmed on Sunday.